Naso lituratus

-Naso lituratus, the clown unicornfish, orangespined unicornfish, orangespine unicornfish, black-finned unicornfish, Pacific orangespined unicornfish, blackfinned unicornfish or stripefaced unicornfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
-This fish is found in the eastern Indian Ocean and western Pacific Ocean.
+Naso lituratus, also known as the clown unicornfish, orangespined unicornfish, orangespine unicornfish, black-finned unicornfish, Pacific orangespined unicornfish, blackfinned unicornfish or the stripefaced unicornfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, which includes the surgeonfishes, unicornfishes and tangs.
+It is native to the eastern Indian Ocean and western Pacific Ocean, where it is found in coral reefs, often in pairs.

+Naso lituratus is easily identified by two bright orange forward-hooked spines on the caudal peduncle (the tail base), as well as its orange lips and black face mask.
+The body is brownish grey with a yellow nape and a broad black band on the dorsal fin.
+It reaches about 45 cm in length.

 Unique to members of Acanthuridae, including Naso lituratus, are the Epulopiscium bacteria.
-These bacteria influence the digestion of Naso lituratus, helping them process the algae in their diet.
+These bacteria aid the fishes' digestion, helping them process the algae in their diet.

-Naso lituratus can be found in the Indian Ocean and the Pacific Ocean.
-This species can be easily recognised by two bright orange forward-hooked spines on the caudal peduncle (the tail base), its orange lips and black face mask.
-The body is brownish grey with yellow nape and there is a broad black band on the dorsal fin.
-It reaches about 45 cm in length.

-It can be found on coral reefs, often in pairs.

 Taxonomy

 Naso lituratus was first formally described in 1801 as Acanthurus lituratus by the German naturalist Johann Reinhold Forster without stating a type locality, although this is considered to be Tahiti in the Society Islands of French Polynesia.
 This species is classified within the nominate subgenus of the genus Naso.
 The genus Naso is the only genus in the subfamily Nasinae in the family Acanthuridae.